 Having a healthy, positive lifestyle can help with the management of arthritis symptoms.
 Here are some of the things you can do:

 One of the most effective ways to relieve the symptoms of osteoarthritis is to make sure your weight is healthy – which means shedding a few pounds if you need to.
-That’s because the more weight your body is carrying, the bigger the load on your knees, hips and ankle joints.
-Not only does that make you more susceptible to developing osteoarthritis, it can make the condition progress more quickly once you do have it.
+Not only does that carrying excess weight make you more susceptible to developing osteoarthritis, it can make the condition progress more quickly once you do have it.

 Take regular exercise